 - 1. A call arrives at Site A served by a Network T-Server. - 2.
-At site A, a Network T-Server client requests to pass the call by means of ISCC to Site B served by a premise T-Server.
+At Site A, a Network T-Server client requests to pass the call by means of ISCC to Site B served by a premise T-Server.
 Any transaction type except reroute or pullback can be specified in this request. - 3.
 An agent at Site B answers the call. - 4.
-A client of the premise T-Server at Site B sends a TSingleStepTransfer or TRouteCall request to transfer the call elsewhere (to a PSTN, to an agent, or to a routing point).
+A client of the premise T-Server at Site B sends a TSingLeStepTransfer or TRouteCall request to transfer the call elsewhere (to a PSTN, to an agent, or to a routing point). - 5.
+The Site B premise T-Server notifies the Network T-Server about this request and releases the call leg that resides at the agent's phone (using TReleaseCall) or at the Routing Point (using TRouteCall with the parameter RouteTypeCallDisconnect). - 6.
+The Network T-Server receives the notification and reroutes the call to the requested destination by sending EventRouteRequest and attaching the call's user data.

-- 5. The Site B premise T-Server notifies the Network T-Server about this request and releases the call leg that resides at the agent's phone (using TReleaseCall) or at the Routing Point (using TRouteCall with the parameter RouteTypeCallDisconnect). - 6.
-The Network T-Server receives the notification and reroutes the call to the requested destination-that is, it sends EventRouteRequest and attaches the call's user data route
+Notes: The transaction type reroute can only be used to return a call from a premise T-Server to the Network T-Server that serves the site from which the call was previously transferred.

-- The transaction type reroute can be used only to return a call from a premise T-Server to the Network T-Server that serves the site from which the call was previously transferred. - To perform multi-site operations that are initiated with TRouteCall and for which the reroute transaction type is requested, the origination T-Server must support the RouteTypeCallDisconnect subtype of TRouteCall.
+To perform multi-site operations that are initiated with TRouteCall and for which the reroute transaction type is requested, the origination T-Server must support the RouteTypeCallDisconnect subtype of TRouteCall.